Manuteaa/dbd_autoSkillCheck/README.md

 2) Select the device to use.
 Use default CPU device.
 GPU is only available using the [Build from source method](#build-from-source)
 3) Select your monitor, and verify on the right panel that the displayed image matches the monitor where you will play the game.
 For best AI model performance, use a monitor with a resolution of 1920x1080
 4) Configure additional features options (check the [FAQ](#faq) more for details)
-5) Click 'RUN'
-6) Run this and play the game !
-It will hit the space bar for you
+5) Click **RUN**!
+It will now monitor your screen and hit the space bar for you
-7) You can STOP and RUN the script from the Web UI at will, for example when waiting in the game lobby
+6) You can **STOP** and **RUN** the tool from the Web UI at will, for example when waiting in the game lobby

-Your main screen is now monitored meaning that frames are regularly sampled (with a center-crop) and analysed locally (on your computer) with the trained AI model.
+When running, your screen is monitored meaning that frames are regularly sampled (with a 224x224 center-crop) and analysed locally (on your computer) with our AI model.
 You can now play the game.
 When a great skill check is detected, the SPACE key is automatically pressed, then it waits for 0.5s to avoid triggering the same skill check multiple times in a row.

 | Auto skill check example 1            | Auto skill check example 2            |